20 REASONS TO VISIT NEPAL IN 2022

 THE FESTIVALS

 Nepal celebrates a wide range of Hindu and Buddhist holidays (as well as those of other minority religions, such as Islam and Christianity).
 Some are observed nationally, others just in certain areas, such as Kathmandu or the Terai.
-If you stick around in Nepal long enough you’ll definitely find a festival to join in with, and the locals always welcome travellers!
+If you stick around in Nepal long enough you’ll find a festival to join in with, and the locals always welcome travelers!

 THE MOUNTAINS : 20 Reasons To Visit Nepal in 2020